 Inventory, 12 ct : 2.63

-This item was last sold on : 07/19/18
+This item was last sold on : 05/23/20

-Watercress is native to Europe and Asia, with documentation of its existence dating back to 3,000 years ago to the Phoenicians, Ancient Greece and Portugal.
-It was cultivated from a wild plant in Europe in 100 A.D.
-Watercress was introduced to American in the 18th century though it has become commercially popular in the late 20th century.
-Watercress is one of the most widely used herbal greens in the world, with dozens of literal translations defining watercress as each culture's own.
+Watercress is native to Europe and Asia, with documentation of its existence dating back to over three-thousand years ago to Phoenicia, Ancient Greece, and Portugal.
+Cultivated from a wild plant in Europe, Watercress was introduced to America in the 18th century and became commercially popular in the late 20th century.
+Today Watercress can be found in the wild, at farmers markets, and specialty grocers in Europe, Asia, Australia, North America, Central America, and South America.

 Restaurants currently purchasing this product as an ingredient for their menu.

 |Bread & Cie Café||San Diego CA||619-295-3172|

 |Lodge at Torrey Pines Grill||San Diego CA||858-453-4420|